alex1815/itChallenge/README.md

 As app very simple, we thinks that data from server always were gets before initialization.

+In more complex app we should add _ or use modificator of access in TypeScript.

 I didn't use any framework because it is overhead - we have just two simple component - player and listOfTrack.
 If it part of more complex app, we can do some refactoring: